Davwyn/MurrpTools-WinKit/Dependencies/README.md

 Windows PE Packages as part of the Microsoft ADK needed to add components such as PowerShell to Windows PE

+Win10_WinPE_OCs is optional Windows PE Addons for Windows 10 as part of the ADK WinPE Add-on.

-Win11_WinPE_OCs is optional Windows PE Addons as part of the ADK WinPE Add-on.
+Win11_WinPE_OCs is optional Windows PE Addons for Windows 11as part of the ADK WinPE Add-on.

 oscdimg.exe
 Part of Microsoft Assessment and Deployment Toolkit